wisphill/wisphill.github.io/collections/_analytics/EMR.md

+---
+description: EMR stands for Elastic MapReduce and it helps for creating Hadoop Cluster for BigData to analyze and process large data.
+layout: post
+---

 #aws #analytics #emr

 EMR stands for Elastic MapReduce and it helps for creating Hadoop Cluster for BigData to analyze and process large data.